Sleep is one of the most important things you can do for your health, wellbeing, and mood.

 6. Make your room clean and distraction-free

-Another one of the great tips for good sleep hygiene is making your room a haven for sleeping.
+Another one of the great tips for good sleep hygiene is making your room a haven for snoozing.
 To do this, get rid of any mess and distractions, keeping the room clean and tidy.
 Your room and bed should be used for sleeping and sex, and nothing else.

 That means every time you go to bed, your brain will associate it with sleep.